A machine learning approach to portfolio pricing and risk management for high-dimensional problems: European call option example revisited

 We next describe the results obtained using a neural network model as defined in Section~\ref{sec:nn_part1}.
 For this example we have chosen to work with $m=101$ nodes, whereof one is a bias term only, say $A_{101}=0$.
 The total number of parameters is thus $1{,}600+101=1{,}701$ for $T=5$, and $12{,}100+101=12{,}201$ for $T=40$.
 This choice was made via cross-validation.

 The neural network was optimized via backpropagation using the BFGS algorithm from Python's popular library scikit-learn (\cite{scikit-learn}).
 The results in Tables \ref{tab:call_mae_pv_all_methods} and \ref{tab:call_mae_es_all_methods} show an excellent quality of the neural network replicating martingale in this example, outperforming every other choice, except for the risk calculations with a very low number of samples (1,000).

-In the comparison between neural network approaches, we can see that the replicating martingale---a regress-later method---outperforms the regress-now variation, the same way that it did for the polynomials.
+Also here we can see that the replicating martingale method (regress-later) outperforms the regress-now variation, the same way that it did for the polynomials.

 In Figure~\ref{fig:box_plot_call_es} we can compare the empirical distribution of the errors for each method.
 This figure makes it easy to qualitatively assess the differences between the different methods, for example: the high variance of nested Monte Carlo vis-a-vis the lower variance of replicating martingales, or the higher accuracy of regress-later methods compared to regress-now methods.
 We can also see that, despite the non-linear optimization with random starting points involved, the neural network replicating martingale does not have qualitatively higher variance than the polynomial equivalents.